-Your landlord will also appreciate being informed of any maintenance issues that arise in a prompt manner.
+Your landlord will also appreciate being informed of any maintenance issues that arise promptly.
 For instance, if you notice a leak, be sure to get in touch with them straight away.
-This allows them to remedy any problems in a timely manner, both for your own enjoyment of the property and to avoid a problem compounding into a bigger issue.
+This allows them to remedy any problems in a timely manner, both for your own enjoyment of the property and to avoid a problem compounding into a more significant issue.

-Even though you haven't rented a home before, it's still possible to rent a property for the first of time.
+Even though you have never rented a home before, it is still possible to get approved for a property.

-If you can show that you're responsible, tidy and have a good history of paying bills on time, you're on track to renting your first home.
-Even though you can't provide a reference from a previous landlord, there are plenty of other documents that can put you in good steed.
+If you can prove that you are responsible, tidy, and have a good history of paying bills on time, you are on track to renting your first home.
+Even though you can't provide a reference from a previous landlord, there are plenty of other documents that can put you in good stead.

-For instance, verification of your employment or regular income assures your landlord or property manager you'll pay rent on time, while a record of regular mobile phone bill payments are also helpful.
+For instance, verification of your employment or regular income assures your landlord or property manager that you will pay rent on time, while a record of monthly mobile phone bill payments is also helpful.

-If you've been living in a student hostel, you could offer a reference from the complex manager.
+If you have been living in student accommodation, you could also offer a reference from the complex manager.